-Incidents of physical restraint are rare and will only be used to prevent a child hurting themselves, other children or adults or school property.
+Physical restraint will only be used to prevent a child hurting themselves, other children or adults or school property.

 The use of appropriate sanctions when dealing with children is part of the professionalism of teachers and a necessary tool to have at your fingertips.
-Sanctions are an everyday part of teaching, and yet the choice of such sanctions should be in line with the school's Christian vision and ethos.
+Sanctions are an everyday part of teaching, and yet the choice of such sanctions should be in line with the school's general philosophy and aims.